 - Know your risk factors: If you have a family history of melanoma or have had skin cancer in the past, you may be at higher risk for developing melanoma.
 Talk to your healthcare provider or a dermatologist about your risk factors and appropriate screening.

 - Be aware of medication side effects: Some medications can increase your sensitivity to the sun's harmful rays.
 Talk to your healthcare provider about the potential side effects of any medications you are taking.

 In conclusion, taking steps to protect your skin from the sun's harmful rays is essential for preventing melanoma.
 Wear sunscreen, seek shade, wear protective clothing, avoid tanning beds, and be aware of your risk factors.
 Regularly checking your skin and being aware of any changes is also crucial in catching melanoma early when it is most treatable.
 By taking these simple steps, you can protect your skin and reduce your risk of developing melanoma.
-And work with your dermatologist at Essential Dermatology Group in Bedford, TX to evaluate your skin for signs of melanoma.
+Patients at an increased risk should undergo yearly skin cancer screening and our skincare experts in Bedford, TX can help you maintain your health.